-- Combine the butter and maple syrup in a glass, heat-proof measuring cup.
-Warm in 15 second increments in the microwave, stopping to stir, until the coconut oil is melted.
+- Combine the butter (or oil) and maple syrup in a glass, heat-proof measuring cup.
+Warm in 15 second increments in the microwave, stopping to stir, until the butter (or oil) is melted.
 Let cool slightly.

 - Stir in the vanilla, eggs, and strawberry puree.

 - Stir together the flour, baking powder, and salt in a medium bowl.

 - Fill the prepared liners with the batter to about ¾ full.
 Bake for 20-22 minutes or until a cake tester inserted into the centers comes out clean.
 Let cool for 2-3 minutes in the pan, then remove and let cool completely on a wire rack.